Code-Institute-Submissions/milestone-project-135/README.md

 **Other tools used:**

 * [Google Maps API](https://developers.google.com/maps/documentation/javascript/overview)
-    * I used the Google Maps API to show users where the superleague netball teams are based, to encourage users to support and watch games
+    * I used the Google Maps API to add a Google Maps feature showing users where the superleague netball teams are based across England, Wales and Scotland with ten  different map markers which can be clicked on to give the user more team information.
 * [EmailJS]()
-    *EmailJS allowed me to include a newsletter sign up form in the website, that submits the user's details in an email to The Netball Hub signing them up for the monthly newsletter.
+    *EmailJS allowed me to include a newsletter sign up form in the website, that submits the user's details in an email to The Netball Hub, as well as sending the user a thank you e-mail confirming they have been signed up to the monthly newsletter.
 * [Figma](https://www.figma.com/)
     * I used Figma to create wireframes for my project for desktop, mobile and iPad.
 * [Canva](https://www.canva.com/)
-    * I used Canva to create the logo
+    * I used Canva to create The Netball Hub’s logo
 * [Unsplash](https://unsplash.com/)
-    * This was the source for one of the images in my project, please see the Media section below for more details on this.
+    * This was the source for the hero image in my project, please see the Media section below for more details on this.
 * [Google Fonts](https://fonts.google.com/)
     * I used the following Google fonts for the project: Quicksand and Open Sans
 * [Favicon](https://favicon.io/)